-Our 100k Training Plan – Compete is designed for experienced runners looking to nail their 100k – whether it’s to compete against yourself or other runners.
+Our 100k Training Plan – Compete is an advanced plan designed for experienced runners looking to nail their 100k – whether it’s to compete against yourself or other runners.

 The plan is 6 months long and is aimed at runners aiming to continuously run their 100km, and finish in 10 – 13 hours.